-In English 10-2, students will engage with and learn to employ strategies that contribute to increasing their understanding and interpretation of many different literary forms, including novels, films, plays, poetry, short stories, and nonfiction.
-Students will produce personal and exploratory writing; proofread writing for errors; read literature to expand experience; distinguish between fact and opinion; observe courtesies of group discussion; and respond with increasing sensitivity to material they read, listen to, and view.
+This course has at its heart, the belief that students who require extra support to develop strong literacy skills require daily, deliberately taught, purposefully selected and self-regulated strategies upon which to draw on.
+Students will build a strong foundation for successfully tackling the rigor of the senior high school curriculum across all subject areas, as well as to develop an increased interest in reading.
+Students will experiment with and learn to employ strategies that contribute to increasing their understanding and interpretation of many different literary forms, including novels, films, plays, poetry, short stories, and nonfiction.
+By year's end, they will be able to select appropriate strategies to increase their strengths and address their weaknesses as a literacy learner.
+The most effective way of learning about reading and writing is doing.
+They will learn to explore their thoughts, ideas, feelings, and experiences with multiple forms of text creation.
+Students will produce personal and exploratory writing; proofread writing for errors; read literature to expand experience; distinguish between fact and opinion; observe courtesies of group discussion; and respond with increasing sensitivity to material they read, listen to and view.
+In addition, students will spend increased time learning strategies to support reading comprehension and responding to literature.